Daresbury (house): History

 According to evidence submitted to the Independent Hearings Panel (IHP), Mr Milne purchased the Deasbury House property with an intention to subdivide the site, rather than solely to establish a family home.
 Restoration work on the building was reportedly contingent on obtaining public funding from Heritage New Zealand or the Christchurch City Council.

-Mr. Milne has also stated that he purchased 67a & 69 Fendalton Road as a family home.
-However, contemporaneous information indicates that the house was irreparably damaged at the time of purchase (sold as-is-where-is), that he was single and met his future wife only years later, and that he told colleagues the acquisition was for redevelopment purposes.

-After acquiring 67a & 69 Fendalton Road, including the accessway/bridge to Deasbury House, Mr Milne reportedly viewed the adjacent Deasbury House site — across the river — as an opportunity to extend his development, believing that the heritage status could be removed to enable a proposed NZ$50 million residential project.

-In his evidence, Mr. Milne asserts experience in restoring heritage buildings and contends that he has been treated unfairly by authorities, resulting in financial loss.
-Critics argue, however, that these statements are inconsistent, noting that either Mr. Milne was aware the project would be long, large and costly, or he had alternative plans from the outset.
-They also state that his references to New Building Standard (NBS) ratings and insurance are irrelevant to residential structures but have been used to "paint a certain light" on the situation.

-Commentators further note that Mr. Milne’s submissions do not acknowledge any personal mistakes nor suggest selling the property to a party with different motivations.
-Instead, they characterise the difficulties as arising from external factors, council actions, and his development objectives as aligning more closely with Plan Change 14 (PC14), which promotes increased housing supply, than with the restoration of a heritage-listed dwelling.

 Heritage registration

 Following the 2010 Canterbury earthquake, the building's chimney pots were removed and stored in the garden.

 The building was registered as a heritage building by the New Zealand Historic Places Trust on 2 April 1985 with registration number 3659 classified as A. With the change of the classification system, the building later became a Category I listing.

 On 17 September 2025 the Christchurch City Council removed the heritage status allowing for the demolition of the earthquake damaged building.
 An independent hearings panel said the public interest in keeping Daresbury House did not outweigh the economic reality.
 It was expected to cost several million to repair, and it would not be “financially reasonable or appropriate” to keep the heritage protections.